EBIvariation/vcf-validator/README.md

 ### Linux

-In Linux You can obitain staticlly linked binaries of vcf-validator.
+The build has been tested on the following compilers:
+* Clang 3.9 to 5.0
+* GCC 4.8 to 6.0

 #### Dependencies

+You can easily install some of the required dependencies running `./install_dependencies.sh linux`, and you may run `./install_dependencies.sh --help` for help.
+Otherwise please follow the steps below.

+##### Compression libraries

+You will need to install bzip2 and zlib.
+For Ubuntu Users, the required packages' names will be `libbz2-dev` and `zlib1g-dev`.

 ##### Boost

 The dependencies are the Boost library core, and its submodules: Boost.filesystem, Boost.iostreams, Boost.program_options, Boost.regex, Boost.log and Boost.system.
 If you are using Ubuntu, the required packages' names will be `libboost-dev`, `libboost-filesystem-dev`, `libboost-iostreams`, `libboost-program-options-dev`, `libboost-regex-dev` and `libboost-log-dev`.

 ##### ODB